kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 Data centric ML is the practice of keeping model code constant and augmenting dataset to improve performance of the model.
 Like I mention in the priors vs data section, complex models learn better with larger data.
 Data centric approach is a lot easier and faster as compared to model centric ML.
 But, is expensive.
 It requires gathering large amounts of data.
 Maybe even effort into annotating them.
 Further, requires more infrastructure for storing and managing dataset.
 Complex models usually have lot more parameters and require more hardware infrastructure for training the models.
 It is a common for industries to primarily focus on data centric ML as opposed to model centric ML.
-With significant emphasis of data, most effort is into working on allowing companies to store, manage and clean larger datasets. </p>
+With significant emphasis of data, most effort is into storing, managing and cleaning large datasets. </p>